Treatment for major depression will be advised by your child’s doctor based on:

-Your child’s age, overall health and medical history
+- Your child’s age, overall health and history

-Extent of symptoms
+- Extent of symptoms

-Your child’s tolerance for specific medications, procedures or therapies
+- Your child’s tolerance for certain medicines, procedures or therapies

-Expectations for the course of the condition
+- What is expected for the course of the condition

-Your opinion or preference
+- Your opinion or what you prefer

-- Consultation with the child’s school
+- Consults with the school

 Suicide is a medical emergency.
 Consult your child’s doctor for more information.